Spider Control Southern Maine

 Though spiders can be beneficial and eat bugs themselves, they are pests in the sense that they sometimes find their way inside.
 Many will leave messes in the form of webs and will bite if threatened.
-Here are the four most common spiders to Maine.
+Here are the four most common spiders in Maine that Green Shield Pest Solutions is equipped to exterminate.

 Named after: They are black and become a widow after killing and eating the male after mating